Skip to content

 Introduction

 This model uses the quasi-static approximation of Maxwell's equations where wave and displacement effects are neglected.
-This model is typically used for low-frequency applications where magnetic fields and eddy currents dominate, such as electric machines, transformers, and induction heating.
+It is typically used for low-frequency applications where magnetic fields and eddy currents dominate, such as electric machines, transformers, and induction heating.

-The model here uses the so-called A-formulation (also known as electric formulation), where we are solving for the magnetic vector potential \(\mathbf{A}\), given by:
+The model uses the so-called A-formulation (also known as the electric formulation) and solves for the magnetic vector potential \(\mathbf{A}\):

 where: